mcaceresb/stata-gtools/README.md

 - [`centaurean`'s implementation of SpookyHash](https://github.com/centaurean/spookyhash)
 - v2.0 or above of the [Stata Plugin Interface](https://stata.com/plugins/version2) (SPI).

 I keep a copy of Stata's Plugin Interface in this repository, and I have added `centaurean`'s implementation of SpookyHash as a submodule.
 However, you will have to make sure you have `gcc` and `premake5` installed and in your system's `PATH`.

-Last, on windows, you will additionally need
+On OSX, yu can get `gcc` and `make` from xcode.
+On windows, you will need

 - [Cygwin](https://cygwin.com) with gcc, make, libgomp, x86_64-w64-mingw32-gcc-5.4.0.exe
   (Cygwin is pretty massive by default; I would install only those packages).

 If you also want to compile SpookyHash on windows yourself, you will also need

 - [Microsoft Visual Studio](https://www.visualstudio.com) with the
   Visual Studio Developer Command Prompt (again, this is pretty massive so I would recommend you install the least you can to get the Developer Prompt).

 I keep a copy of `spookyhash.dll` in `./lib/windows` so there is no need to re-compile SpookyHash.

 ### Compilation